GoldenChrysus/ffxiv-ember-overlay/ACT_INSTALLATION.md

 1. In ACT, navigate to Plugins > OverlayPlugin WSServer.
 Ensure the IP address is set to `127.0.0.1` and the port is set to `10501`.
 Then click "Start."

-Note: If you know you want to use an IP address or port, change them accordingly.
+Note: If you know you want to use a different IP address or port, change them accordingly.
 IPv6 users may want to use `[::1]` or you may want to bind the socket to all available IP's by using `0.0.0.0`

 ![](https://i.imgur.com/9RKV5U8.png)